kishorjha12/Data-Science/Clustering/iris_flower/README.md

 5.plot the cluster number and withinness error

+6.visualising the clusters

-6.compaire the cluster with original value
+7.compaire the cluster with original value

 Source:https://www.kaggle.com/uciml/iris